marcangelo1/Discord-Documentation/docs/Task3.md

 <!-- **Success:** You've successfully created an Activity! -->

 !!!
-Note "Running Activity"
+Note "Running activity"
     If an Activity is running in a voice channel, you might see these indicators:

       - The channel name might change.
       - A special icon will appear next to the channel name.
 ???
-Tip "Exploring Activities"
+Tip "Exploring activities"
     You don't have to join the same activity as everyone else on a voice channel.
 Feel free to explore different Activities while staying connected with friends.

 **Conclusion**